wukongO-O/CS467-CitizenScienceAppForKids/README.md

 # CS467-CitizenScienceApp
 ##
-The Citizen Science App for Kids App is a tool for enabling teachers and students to participate in citizen science.
+The Citizen Science App for Kids is a tool for enabling teachers and students to participate in citizen science.
 Currently, the backend is hosted at https://citsciapp.pythonanywhere.com/

 ## Backend Development Guide